oplS17projects/Simple-Gomoku/README.md

 ## Schedule
-Explain how you will go from proposal to finished product.

-There are three deliverable milestones to explicitly define, below.

-The nature of deliverables depend on your project, but may include things like processed data ready for import, core algorithms implemented, interface design prototyped, etc.

-You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages.

-Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Sun Apr 9)

-Users can draw the stones on our program and **winning algorithm**.
+Users can draw the stones on our program and **winning algorithm (goal test)**.

 ### Second Milestone (Sun Apr 16)

+The project would prevent user from drawing on the same block(which is taken).
-Finihs PvP mode.
+Finish PvP mode.
 Start PvE mode.

-The project would prevent user from drawing on the same block(which is taken).

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])

 Finish PvE mode.
-UI
+UI.

 ## Group Responsibilities